 - Log in to Gmail if requested.

-- Tip: You can bookmark the link above to open simple HTML Gmail without making it the default version (see below).
+- Tip: You can bookmark the link above to open simple Gmail without making it the default version (see below).

 How can I switch back to normal Gmail?